yoavweiss/subresource-reporting/README.md

 ### CSP report-only mode + hash reporting

-Similarly to the previous section, we could consider to add hash reporting to `script-src` CSP directives.
+Similarly to the previous section, we could consider adding hash reporting to `script-src` CSP directives.
 They would suffer from all the issues that `require-sri-for` would suffer from.
 On top of that, they may collide with actual CSP policies that the site would want to deploy.

 ## Security & Privacy considerations